dbrady/rspec-junklet/README.md

   was intended.
 The existing spec suite merely uses junklets and then tests their side effects.

-* RSpec 3.x support - Ideally the mechanism for adding the `junk_let`
-  method is the same, but if not then a separate version would be nice for building and testing RSpec 3 vs. 2.
+* RSpec 3.x support - Ideally the mechanism for adding the `junklet` method is the same, but if not then a separate version would be nice for building and testing RSpec 3 vs. 2.
 We need to support both, but at the time of this writing the most pressing need is for